 You’re more likely to find available rentals in urban areas (like Seattle or Denver), or popular outdoor tourist destinations (like Bend, Or).

-The advantage is you don’t have to commit to forking out a lot of money before you are sure you and your small dog even like paddleboarding.
-The advantage is that you have to find a place that allows dogs on their boards and you often aren’t allowed to transport them to your desired location.
+The disadvantage is that you have to find a place that allows dogs on their boards and you often aren’t allowed to transport them to your desired location.

 Of course, it’s may also be an option to borrow one from a friend.